Visa Traveler

 “I am not satisfied that you have sufficient ties and would, in fact, leave the UK on completion of your proposed visit”

-UK visa application forms may not ask all the details that you want to convey.
+UK visa application forms may not ask for all the details that you want to convey.
 Therefore, a cover letter is a way for you to convey that additional information and convince the visa officer that you are genuinely seeking entry as a visitor.

 Your cover letter should not exceed one page.
 Use bullets instead of paragraphs.
 The simpler, cleaner the better.

 Keep in mind that the UK visa officers may not be familiar with terminology from your country.
-Do not use words, designations, addresses, etc that are not familiar to them.
+Do not use words, designations, addresses, etc. that are not familiar to them.

 Visa officers may have lots of work on their plates.
 So, your cover letter should convey what you want to convey clearly and quickly.